ssousaleo/academic-kickstart/content/home/about.md

 # Biography

-Leonardo da Silva Sousa is currently a research associate in the OPUS Research Group at Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio).
-He received the Ph.D. in Computer Science from the PUC-Rio.
+Leonardo da Silva Sousa is an Assistant Teaching Professor in the Department of Electrical and Computer Engineering (ECE) at Carnegie Mellon University’s (CMU) Silicon Valley location.
+He received the Ph.D. in Computer Science from the Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio).
 He received the MSc in Computer Science from Universidade Federal de Goiás and the BS in Computer Science from the Universidade Federal de Mato Grosso.
 His main research interests are: Code Smells, Design Problems, Refactoring, Software Architecture, Software Testing and Empirical Software Engineering.